napari/napari/docs/source/explanations/rendering.md

 needs to be loaded it RAM, then it needs to be transferred from RAM to VRAM.
-Some hardware has "unified memory" where there is no actual VRAM, but there is still a change of status when data goes from raw bytes in RAM to a graphics "resource" like a texture that can be drawn.
+Some hardware has "unified memory" where there is no actual VRAM, but there is still a change of status when data goes from raw bytes in RAM to a graphics "resource" like a texture or geometry that can be drawn.

 The transfer of data from RAM to VRAM must be done in the GUI thread.
 Worker threads are useful for loading data into RAM in the background, but